Ahmad-alsanie/co2-monitoring-service/README.md

 ## CO2 Monitoring Service
-service for collecting data from sensors and publish metrics if the CO2 concentrations reach critical levels
+A service for collecting data from sensors and publish metrics depending on the CO2 concentrations levels

 ### Table of Contents
 - [Setup & Run Instructions](#Setup-&-Run-Instructions)